nwesterhausen/valheim-discordconnector/Metadata/README.md

 - `config-debug.json` file is dumped to subdirectory after config load to be useful for debugging issues with the plugin (sensitive info is redacted, i.e. the webhook url)
 - Multiple-choice config options use Enums on the backend now instead of Strings (may affect `discordconnector.cfg`: How to discern players in Record Retrieval)
 - Building the plugin with the optimization flag present; in my tests, startup time of a Valheim server with just DiscordConnector installed was quicker
+- Public IP is only queried if it is used (by including the %PUBLICIP% variable in a message)